KFreon/KaelsKabbage/content/posts/2022-08-08-what-i-use/index.md

 ---
 title: "What I Use"
 date: 2022-08-08T15:45:12+10:00
-draft: true
 type: "post"
 slug: "what-i-use"
 tags: []
 ---

-I've recently mentioned `Win + V` or other clipboard history tools and people are always surprised it exists.
+I recently mentioned `Win + V` in some internal channels and people are always surprised it exists.
-So, here's a list of things I use, both tools and basic tips, from what I think is most useful descending.
+So, here's a list of things, both tools and basic tips, from what I think is most useful descending.

 <!--more-->

 # [Ditto](https://ditto-cp.sourceforge.io/)
-- Clipboard history tool.
+- Clipboard history tool
-- Provides access to historical copy/cut and paste it.
+- Provides access to historical copy/cut and paste it
-- Many other features.
+- Many other features
 - Alternative: `Win + V` on Windows, [Copyclip for MacOS (I'm told)](https://apps.apple.com/au/app/copyclip-clipboard-history/id595191960?mt=12)

-This is the nicest UI while staying out of the way.
-Many other tools like [Shapeshifter](https://shapeshifter.app/), [ClipX](https://bluemars.org/clipx/), etc do similar, but have more obtrusive UI to me.
+Many other tools like [Shapeshifter](https://shapeshifter.app/), [ClipX](https://bluemars.org/clipx/), etc do similar, but have more obtrusive UI.

 # [Everything](https://www.voidtools.com/support/everything/)
 - Windows Search tool
 - Similar to normal Windows Search, but actually works

-Does exactly what it says on the tin.
-Finds things, always, fast, no fuss.
+Finds files, always, fast, no fuss.

 # [Gitkraken](https://www.gitkraken.com/)
-- Visual Git client.
+- Visual Git client
-- Comparative to SouceTree, Github Desktop, Git Extensions, etc.
+- Comparative to SouceTree, Github Desktop, Git Extensions, etc
 - PAID for company

-Which git client is always a good discussion.
+"Which git client do you use" is always a good discussion.
-I like this one because I really need to be able to see the git tree/history to understand what's happened previously, especially when I can pick a specific branch to view it's history in isolation.
+I like this one because it clearly shows the git tree/history and can pick a specific branch to view it's history in isolation.

 # [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver16)
 - Nice modern database query tool
 - Not fully featured like SSMS
 - Built on VSCode's Monaco, so has extensions

 Way nicer and faster than SSMS, but doesn't have most of the features.
 Extensions can provide some of the more common features such as [bacpac](https://docs.microsoft.com/en-us/sql/azure-data-studio/extensions/sql-server-dacpac-extension?view=sql-server-ver16)
 > It comes with SSMS anyway, so if you have one, you probably have the other!